Adaptive Layerwise Perturbation: Unifying Off-Policy Corrections for LLM RL: Conclusions

-We introduced \textbf{Adaptive Layerwise Perturbation (ALP)}, a simple and unified approach for stabilizing off-policy RL in large language models.
-ALP injects learnable perturbations into transformer hidden states when computing the updated policy, and optimizes a single importance ratio between the perturbed training distribution and the rollout distribution.
-This perspective addresses both policy staleness (multiple mini-batch updates per rollout) and training--inference mismatch within a single formulation, while avoiding the complexity of separately truncating multiple ratios.
-Empirically, ALP consistently improves stability and performance on both single-turn and multi-turn agentic reasoning tasks.
-Ablations confirm that perturbing hidden states is essential, with perturbing all layers performing best overall and lower-layer perturbations typically preferred when only a subset is perturbed.
+We introduced \textbf{Adaptive Layerwise Perturbation (ALP)}, a unified approach for stabilizing off-policy RL in large language models.
+ALP injects learnable hidden-state perturbations when computing the updated policy and optimizes a single importance ratio against the rollout distribution, thereby addressing policy staleness and training-inference mismatch within one formulation.
+Our analysis suggests that perturbation helps both by tightening the train-infer discrepancy and by smoothing sharp local optimization geometry.
+Empirically, across single-turn and multi-turn reasoning tasks, ALP improves both training stability and final performance, while ablations show that hidden-state perturbation, especially across all layers, is most effective.
+Promising future directions include fully asynchronous RL and Mixture-of-Experts settings, where off-policy effects and systems mismatch can be even more severe.

-Several directions remain promising.
-First, we will evaluate ALP in \textbf{fully asynchronous} RL systems where a single trajectory is generated under several sequential policies; this setting exacerbates off-policy effects and provides a stringent test of ALP's ability to control heavy-tailed ratios.
-Second, we will extend ALP to \textbf{Mixture-of-Experts (MoE)} models, where routing decisions and expert imbalance can amplify distribution shift and instability; perturbations may need to be coupled with routing-aware constraints or expert-specific scales.
-More broadly, it would be valuable to develop principled strategies for allocating perturbation across layers and experts, and to understand how perturbation interacts with truncation-based methods, quantization, and other systems-level sources of mismatch.